kehiy/-/README.md

-# -
-just a sandbox for my wired ideas!

-read ABOUT.md s to understand wtf the code do.

-this project are not in same field or with same Languages.
+The - is a sandbox or playground for me to keep irrelevant stuff, codes, scripts and research in one place.
+You may find something useful here but that's not the goal.